So what if you have a messy, unorganized desk?

 Who needs to take the action?
 Can you delegate this to someone else?

-Even independent copywriters often have bookkeepers, and some have virtual assistants to take care of many administrative chores related to the business.
+Even independent copywriters often have bookkeepers, and some have virtual assistants to take care of administrative chores.

 Spandrio herself now works as a virtual assistant, doing exactly this.